VX-Linux/main/README.md

 - Run Appmaker once so it's activated and available after installation
 - Avoid installing large / many software as you will likely run out of (live-session) space
 - Update VX

-**Deb / Rpm Installer**
-- Double-click the deb/rpm file to install in terminal

-**Flatpak Installer**
-- Double-click the flatpakref file to install in terminal